-In this article, we will explain a couple of the different options you have for creating and signing a contract with Contractbook, as well as touch upon some best practises when sending a contract.
+In this article, we will explain a couple of the different options you have for creating and signing a contract with Contractbook, as well as touch upon some best practises when creating a contract.
+If you prefer a video guide just click play below in stead.

 Table of contents